FIBA Men's World Ranking: Weighting

 The new calculations continue to account for the specific tournament and region, as in the former procedure, but no longer explicitly consider a team's final tournament placement.

-The basis points (above) are weighted by the product of the time decay, regional, competition stage, and round weights, as follows.
+The rating points of each game (above) are weighted by the game's weight (W), which is the product of the time decay, competition/region, competition stage, and round weights, as follows.

 Time decay

 In a new feature, a "time decay" factor has been introduced into the calculations.
 More-recent games carry the greatest weight, steadily declining until falling out of the calculations after 8 years:

-Events' weights
+Competition and region weights

-FIBA uses a weighted arithmetic mean (with a minimum divisor which is not published) to determine the statistical weight of each tournament.
-Each event is assigned a point weight that is based partly on how competitive the tournament is and partly on which national teams are participating.
+Each game has a specific "competition and region weight," with continental competition and FIBA World Cup qualification games assigned the weight of the respective region.

-FIBA world ranking weights for men's events:
+FIBA World Ranking weights for men's events:

-From 2017 forward, FIBA Asia and FIBA Oceania members compete for a single regional championship under the FIBA Asia banner.
-Results from the 2010–2016 period, during which FIBA Asia and FIBA Oceania held separate championships, will continue to figure into the rankings (until 2025 via "time decay").
+From 2017, teams from FIBA Asia and FIBA Oceania compete for a single regional championship under the FIBA Asia banner.